arshiyamoallem/Video-Game-Hub/README.md

 - Object-Oriented Design - Classes for each game

 - Modular Architecture - Separated game logic

+- ANSI Color Codes - Terminal color formatting for Wordle

+- Unit Testing - Test cases for each game

 ## Future Enhancements
 Potential improvements for the project: